Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (im System Address data)

 - *Create debtor/creditor*
-Click the drop-down list to select the appropriate option, **Debtor (customer)** or **Creditor (supplier)**.
+  Click the drop-down list to select the appropriate option.
+The following options are available:
+  - **Debtor (customer)**
+  - **Creditor (supplier)**

 [comment]: <> (im System: Customer customer / Vendor supplier)

 - *Debtor/creditor no.*
-Enter a customer/supplier number or leave it empty for the next available number.
+  Enter a customer/supplier number or leave this field empty.
+The system adds the next available number automatically.
+Customer numbers range from 10000 to 69999 and supplier numbers, from 70000 to 99999.

-  > [Info] A valid range for personal account numbers (10000-69999 for customers and 70000-99999 for suppliers) is predefined in the system.
-If a number is entered out of this range, a warning message is displayed.
+  > [Info] If a number is entered out of the valid range for personal numbers (10000-69999 for customers and 70000-99999 for suppliers), a warning message is displayed.

 - *Short name*
   Enter a short name for the customer/supplier.
 This field is mandatory.

 - *Form of address*
   Click the drop-down list to select the appropriate form of address.
 The following options are available:

     - **Company**
     - **Mr**